 Skip to Content

-TMAPS is pleased to offer free legal services to its members through our in-house lawyer, Bill Reid.
-Our legal clinic exists as a way to support students who might not have access to resources or knowledge of the legal system.
+TMAPS is pleased to offer free legal services to its members through our in-house lawyer, William (Bill) Reid.
+Our legal services exists as a way to support students who might not have access to resources or knowledge of the legal system.

 Bill can be reached by email each business day, at legal@tmaps.ca.
-Consultations generally begin via email, and may continue that way, or via Zoom or in person where appropriate, for example to notarize documents.
+Consultations generally begin via email, and may continue that way, or virtually, or in person where appropriate.

 Please email legal@tmaps.ca to book an appointment.

 Bill Reid holds both a law degree and an MBA.
-He has been practicing law for over 30 years, and counseling students for over 25 at Ryerson and other schools.
-In addition to the services mentioned above, he is also available to explain legal procedures and documents to students who may be represented by another lawyer.
+He has been practicing law for over 35 years, and counseling students for over 30 at the Toronto Metropolitan University and other academic institutes.

 TMAPS members can access our in-house lawyer, Bill Reid, for free for a number of services.